ProGNOMmers/ruby-rails-documentation/README.md

 # [Ruby and Ruby on Rails merged documentations](http://mdesantis.github.io/ruby-rails-documentations/)

-I :heart:'d RailsAPI: it included the Ruby and Ruby On Rails docs merged together.
+I :heart:'d RailsAPI: it used to provide the Ruby and Ruby On Rails docs merged together.

-But RailsAPI is no more online.
+But RailsAPI is online no more.
 This project provides a replacement.

 ## Current releases